dualiteindia/better-node-inspector/README.md

 ## Installation

 - Clone the repository
-- Run npm to install dependencies
+- Run `npm` to install dependencies
-- Run yarn run dev to start the development server for both plugin and UI.
+- Run `yarn run dev` to start the development server for both plugin and UI.
-- Plugin now support hot reloading for both plugin and UI.
+- Plugin now supports hot reloading for both plugin and UI.
 - Do not mess with the config files.